-We have audited the financial statements of Starr Peak Exploration Ltd. ("the Company"), which comprise the statements of financial position as at July 31, 2020 and July 31, 2019 and the statements of loss and comprehensive loss, changes in shareholders' equity (deficiency) and cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of Starr Peak Mining Ltd. (formerly Starr Peak Exploration Ltd.) ("the Company"), which comprise the statements of financial position as at July 31, 2021 and July 31, 2020 and the statements of loss and comprehensive loss, changes in shareholders' equity (deficiency) and cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at July 31, 2020 and July 31, 2019, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at July 31, 2021 and July 31, 2020, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards.